Linear Regression in Python, from Scratch

 Note: This can lead to the model being "overfitted", so an optimized version of the learning rate should also be found through testing.

-The gradient descent function is calculated by iteratively subtracting the partial derivative from the current value of mm or bb, respectively, so our equations for the learning rate look like this:
+The gradient descent function is calculated by iteratively subtracting the partial derivative from the current value of or , respectively, so our equations for the learning rate look like this:

 Now that the Math for the functions have been worked out, the python code to create the simple linear regression model is ready to be written.
 [Rewrite this]